Making Contact and Interviewing

 Writing A Resume: At times it can be tempting to create a resume using a convenient template such as those you will find in Microsoft Word, in job search books, and on job search websites.
 These templates, while easy to use, restrict your ability to customize your content, format your resume and make future edits.
 They are designed to be “one size fits all” formats, and one size rarely fits all very well.
 ASU’s Career Services offers excellent resources for preparing a resume.

-Updating a Resume: Make sure your resume is in a professional format and content is both current and relevant for each internship you are applying for.
+Updating a Resume: Get invaluable feedback on your resume or cover letter from the Career and Professional Development team at ASU.
+Make sure your resume is in a professional format and content is both current and relevant for each internship you are applying for.
 For resume review, utilize ASU Career Services Resume Dropbox resource.

 Connect with an ASU career advisor in-person or in virtual appointments.
 We understand that Sun Devils live and study all around the world.
 To accommodate your career development needs, we offer a variety of ways for you to connect with an advisor regardless of where you are located.